cameronxdx-cloud/Day-Trading/fxalexg/Trading Setup.md

 - **Point when the market has respected minimum of 3 times (touches)**

+- **When price reaches ABOVE AOI there's a push UP, whenever BELOW, there's a push DOWN**

 EX:
 - We have a bullish market.
 - Bullish market is anticipating a retracement on price.